 Assessment: You will be evaluated for the existence of drugs and/or alcohol in your body.
 Clinicians will also measure the amount of each substance currently in your system.
 This allows them to best treat you as you move through withdrawal.
 Screenings will also be performed to isolate any conditions you face in addition to your addiction.
 This means your physical and mental health, as well as your social condition, will be assessed.

 Stabilization: You will be assisted through acute intoxication into a substance-free condition.
 This entire process will have the oversight of medical professionals who will ensure you maintain medical stability.
 This is both a medical and psychosocial process.

 Finally, you will be urged to follow detox with formal rehabilitation.

 Clinicians will focus on easing your symptoms and this may follow a medical model of detox, where doctors and nurses in a medical setting use medication and other therapeutic measures.
 On the other hand, you may opt for a social model, where a staff provides support to ease you through the symptoms.

-For help finding a detox center that uses a model applicable to your addiction and needs, call 800-483-2193.
+For help finding a detox center that uses a model applicable to your addiction and needs, call 800-483-2193(Who Answers?).
 We can help.